Mediacorp TV12: Singapore Television Twelve

-In January 1997, it announced a plan with the Economic Development Board to upgrade independent production companies producing programmes for its channels, under the Local Industry Upgrading Programme (Liup) scheme.
+In January 1997, STV12 announced a partnership with the Economic Development Board to upgrade independent production companies producing programmes for its channels, under the Local Industry Upgrading Programme (Liup) scheme.
 At the end of the month, Sandra Buenaventura quit her post at STV12, but was signed again effective 5 February, when she was expected to return to Singapore.

 STV12 announced in 1998 that it would develop an Enhanced TV service with digital content developer Media Manager.
 Its two channels would use their vertical blanking interval to provide value-added data to viewers.
-At the time, it was being trialled over the Singapore One network for a six-month period.
+The Singapore One network held a six-month trial run of the service.
 In November, when it made its fourth anniversary carnival, it announced plans to rename the two channels, under the grounds that "Prime" and "Premiere" sounded similar, in both meaning and spelling.
 The rename process would take "another two years or so".

-Singapore Television Twelve was appointed as the PSB SBU of the new MediaCorp conglomerate on 1 August 1999.
-In September 1999, Woon Tai Ho took over Lim Hup Seng as Director-General of Singapore Television Twelve, and announced to the public that its two channels, Prime 12 and Premiere 12, would be replaced effective 30 January 2000.
+STV12 was appointed as the PSB SBU of the new MediaCorp conglomerate on 1 August 1999.
+In September 1999, Woon Tai Ho took over from Lim Hup Seng as Director-General of STV12, and announced to the public that its two channels, Prime 12 and Premiere 12, would be replaced effective 30 January 2000.
 The former was to be renamed Suria, an all-Malay channel, while the Tamil programming would move to Premiere 12, which was set to become Central.
-The new service was to be divided into three programming belts: Kids Central for children, with increased airtime for the demographic, Vasantham Central for Tamil programming and Arts Central for highbrow programming.
-Certain types of programmes were purged, such as US newsmagazines (to Channel NewsAsia), David Letterman (to Channel 5) and sports programming (to SportsCity, which was set to launch on 30 January alongside the revised STV12 offer).
+The new service was to be divided into three programming belts: Kids Central for children, Vasantham Central for Tamil programming and Arts Central for highbrow programming.
+Certain types of programmes were purged, such as US news magazines (to Channel NewsAsia), David Letterman (to Channel 5) and sports programming (to SportsCity, which was set to launch on 30 January alongside the revised STV12 offer).
 By changing the names, it became easier to differentiate the formats and programmes of the channels.

 Throughout its existence under this name, STV12 was frequently mistaken for the Television Corporation of Singapore.
-The confusion stems from the SBC days, when all channels were under the same owner.
+The confusion stemmed from the SBC days, when all channels were under the same owner.

 Mediacorp TV12

-In January 2006, it inked a deal with US ethnic network ImaginAsian TV to provide the channel with 100 hours of Arts Central content.
+In January 2006, it signed a deal with US Asian cable network, ImaginAsian TV, to provide the channel with 100 hours of Arts Central content.
 Such content included Party Guide for an Urbanite and Stage to Screen.